 Vehicles operating on wet pavements suffer impairment of their steering and braking capabilities.
-Tests have shown that this condition worsens as the vehicle speed increases and at a critical ground speed the vehicular wheel is separated from the pavement by a layer of fluid and is said to be hydroplaning.
+Tests have shown that this condition deteriorates as the vehicle speed increases, and at a critical ground speed the vehicular wheel is separated from the pavement by a layer of fluid and is said to be hydroplaning.
 When this occurs the steering ability of the vehicle is completely lost and the braking capability is greatly diminished.

-The spin-down (reduction in wheel speed) of a wheel is an indication of a loss in the tire-ground frictional force and is regarded by researchers as a manifestation of hydroplaning.
+The spin-down (reduction in wheel speed) of a wheel is an indication of a loss in the tire-ground frictional force and is regarded as a manifestation of hydroplaning.
 Spin-down occurs when the hydrodynamic lift effects combine to cause a moment which opposes the normal rolling action of the tire caused by the drag forces.
 As ground speed increases, the tire footprint becomes detached from the pavement which decreases the ground friction on the tire.
-This report uses wheel spin-down as a criterion for evaluating the wet weather properties of several pavements and considers the effects of water depth, tire inflation pressure, tire tread depth and wheel load on the speed to cause spin-down.
-The study was performed by conducting full-scale tests in a hydroplaning trough 800 ft. long, 30 in. wide, and 4 in. deep.
+This report uses wheel spin-down as a criterion for evaluating the wet weather properties of several pavements and considers the effects of water depth, tire inflation pressure, tire tread depth and wheel load on the vehicle speed necessary to cause spin-down.
+The study was performed by conducting full-scale tests in a hydroplaning trough 800 ft. long, 30 in. wide and 4 in. deep.
 Water depths up to 0.8 in. can be maintained in the trough.

-The most significant findings based on the criterion that spin-down greater than 10% causes a sufficient reduction in the frictional coefficient so that vehicle stability is affected may be stated as follows:
+The most significant findings based on the assumption that spin-down greater than 10% causes a sufficient reduction in the frictional coefficient so that vehicle stability is affected may be stated as follows:

-1. A high macrotexture pavement which allows water to escape from under the tire requires a considerably higher ground speed to cause spindown than a low macrotexture pavement.
-2. Decreasing the tire inflation pressure normally has the effect of lowering the ground speed at which a certain amount of spin-down occurs.
+1. A high macrotexture pavement which allows water to escape from under the tire requires a considerably higher ground speed to cause spin-down than a low macrotexture pavement.
+Consequently, a safer condition is created.